klassmann/issues/README.md

 # Issues Command Line

-This small utility helps query and follow repositories issues.
+This small utility helps querying and following repositories issues.

 ![Screenshot](screenshot.png)

 ## Requirements
 - Golang

 ## How to install